joshbegley/nyt-latest/README.md

 `China’s strategic reserves of oil and natural gas have insulated it somewhat, but its manufacturing-based economy is beginning to falter.`\
 https://www.nytimes.com/2026/04/27/business/china-economy-iran-war.html

-**Top Iranian Official Goes to Russia for Talks With Putin on Middle East War**\
+**Top Iranian Official Meets Putin in Russia to Discuss the Middle East War**\
 `Abbas Araghchi, Iran’s foreign minister, met with President Vladimir V. Putin.
-But Moscow, an ally of Iran, has sought to avoid becoming too entangled in the conflict.`\
+Moscow, an ally of Iran, has sought to avoid becoming too entangled in the conflict although it wants to remain a key player in the region.`\
 https://www.nytimes.com/2026/04/27/world/europe/iran-foreign-minister-russia.html

 **Who’s Really Running Iran?**\